UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/01_intro.md

 You might be concerned about what happens at the extreme ends of the road.
 If I have a road containing 100 cells, what happens if the car in cell 100 wants to move forward?
 Which cell is to the right of cell 100?
 Which cell is to the left of cell 1?
 In computer simulations, these are called the boundary conditions: we have to decide what to do at the boundaries (i.e. the extreme ends) of the simulation.

 For simplicity, we will choose to simulate traffic driving on a very large roundabout rather than a straight piece of road.
 If you imagine wrapping the road into a circle, this means that when a car moves away from cell 100 it reappears back on cell 1.
 So, the cell forward from cell 100 is cell 1; the cell backward from cell 1 is cell 100.
 These are called periodic boundary conditions.
+There are plenty of other strategies used to handle boundaries in computational science, different problems require different solutions.

-For the traffic model, it has the nice side-effect that the total number of cars stays the same on every iteration as there is no way for cars to enter or leave the roundabout.
-This is a nice way of checking our simulation: if the number of cars changes from iteration to iteration then we must have made a mistake!
+For the traffic model, this has the nice side-effect that the total number of cars stays the same on every iteration as there is no way for cars to enter or leave the roundabout.
+If the number of cars changes from iteration to iteration then we must have made a mistake!

 ![Barges from Conway's Game of Life](images/Conways_game_of_life.png)